Künstlerhaus Schloss Balmoral

 The Künstlerhaus is publicly presented through lectures, concerts and exhibitions.
 Works by the fellows are regularly shown in ‘Made in Balmoral’, the Künstlerhaus’s exhibition space in the Bad Ems city centre.
 Schloss Balmoral sees itself as an interface between artistic work and theoretical reflection and as a point of contact between former and present fellows.
 Balmoral intends to build a bridge between the artists' present and their future.

 Since 2013, fellowships are offered in one artistic genre or one theme each year.
 This offering, which is unique in Germany, is intended to intensify the content-related artistic exchange among the artists present.
 It will also lead to a more intensive specialist exchange of ideas with external artists, speakers, teachers, curators, etc.

 If possible, a final exhibition for all fellows of a vintage, will be realised following the fellowships.

 Eligible to apply for a Balmoral fellowship are visual artists of any age from Germany and around the world.

-The preconditions for applicants for the residential fellowships for visual artists are a completed course of study in art (M.F.A. or comparable) and three years of continuous artistic work after the conclusion of studies until the beginning of the fellowship.
+The preconditions for applicants for the residential fellowships for visual artists are a completed course of study in art (M.F.A. or comparable) and at least three years of continuous artistic work after the conclusion of studies until the beginning of the fellowship.
 Applications are also possible for autodidacts distinguished by special artistic achievements, as documented by exhibitions and prizes.

 Knowledge of English is expected.